 An orchard is a rich ecosystem with a complex set of relationships among the living resources, habitats, and residents of an area.
 The orchards surrounding Mutianyu and its neighboring villages are places where plants and animal species find food and shelter.
 Our garden tour encourages participants, including children, to use all their senses so they are more aware of surrounding ecosystems and biodiversity.

-We support the Slow Food Great Wall Convivium and offer Orchard facilities as a base for day trips.
-We also host occasional weekend Slow Food Day Trips that are fun, family-oriented activities for members and visitors to Mutianyu.
+We support the Slow Food movement and host occasional weekend day experiences for Brickyard guests focussed on the Orchard.
 These excursions are meant to foster good, clean, and fair foods and to support the preservation of traditional foodways.

 The purpose of this bike ride charity event is to raise money for the Elderly of the villages of Bohai Township, who have helped this area grow.
 Those living outside Mutianyu Village struggle as they are left behind by the young, and don’t have strong tourism revenue.
 From 2010-2014 Bohai or Bust has raised over RMB 100,000.
 In 2014, Bohai or Bust was held on 12 April 2014 and raised RMB 25,167.50 which will pay for an event on 2 October 2014, Chong Yang Jie (Elder’s Day), a traditional Chinese holiday which celebrates the elderly.